maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 root@evb-npcm845:~# mctp-npcmi3c-daemon -p /dev/i3c-mctp-target-0 -e 32&
 ```

-- Run the mctp test application, it will send message to mctp daemon and receive the response.
-If the received message is same as the sent message, the execution result will show "test complete"
+- Run the mctp test application, it will send a message to the mctp daemon and receive the response.
+If the received message is the same as the sent message, the execution result will show "test complete"
 ```
 root@evb-npcm845:~# test_npcmi3c -p /dev/i3c-mctp-0 -e 8 -d 32
 mctp_npcmi3c_daemon test